KatherineMichel/digital-commonplace/README.md

 https://github.community/
 https://github.blog/2020-04-14-github-is-now-free-for-teams/ | GitHub is now free for teams - The GitHub Blog

+https://github.com/jonschlinkert/guide-to-staying-productive | jonschlinkert/guide-to-staying-productive: If you're looking for ways to stay motivated and focused, while still having fun, this guide is for you!
+Contributions and any kind of improvements are very welcome!

+https://github.com/CodeBrauer/100daysofcode | CodeBrauer/100daysofcode: A repo with 100 daily small projects (from 2017-01-01 till 2017-04-17) - every day a project!
+https://github.com/karan/Projects | karan/Projects: A list of practical projects that anyone can solve in any programming language.

 Use
 https://medium.com/@skamille/how-do-individual-contributors-get-stuck-63102ba43516
 http://www.elidedbranches.com/2017/09/how-do-managers-get-stuck.html | Elided Branches: How do managers* get stuck?